mkrout1/Healthcare_Breast_Cancer/README.md

 - It is clear that LogisitcRegression, KNN and SVM models give best result when this dataset is scaled.
 - The score of RandomForest is best in original and scaled dataset.

+# Conclusion

+- The radius_mean, perimeter_mean, and area_mean are highly correlated.
+Hence, I used radius_mean.
+- Similarly compactness_mean,concavity_mean, and concave points_mean are also highly correlated.
+I used compactness_mean.

+- After testing 7 machine learning model I observed RandomForest model is providing best accuracy score.

+- Scaling data improved the accuracy score of LogisticRegression,KNN and SVM.